Ready to learn?

 Abklatsch [ˈapˌklatʃ] A cheap copy

-Abdrehen [ˈapˌdʁeːən] To go crazy
+Abdrehen [ˈapˌdʁeːən] To go wild

 Horst [hɔʁst] Idiot